Traditional Scheduling vs. Block Scheduling

 Advantages of a Seven Period Day

-Traditional scheduling offers many advantages that block scheduling does not: students have daily contact with each teacher; traditional school scheduling provides more in class time for students; students who suffer from attention deficit disorder and other disabilities are better able to focus during shorter periods and benefit from daily teacher-student interaction; students in the short attention span era of MTV, text messaging, and Youtube focus better during short periods.
+Traditional scheduling offers many advantages that block scheduling does not: students have daily contact with each teacher and provides more in class time for students.
+Students who suffer from attention deficit disorder and other disabilities are better able to focus during shorter periods and benefit from daily teacher-student interaction.
+Likewise, students in the short attention span era of MTV, text messaging, and Youtube focus better during short periods.

 Continuity is an important factor with traditional school scheduling.
-Students immediately establish a pattern to their day.
+Students immediately establish a pattern to their day, making it easier for them to remember their classes and assignments.
 None of this matters, of course, if students do not perform better with traditional school scheduling.
 Block scheduling proponents point to a higher graduation rate with block scheduling schools.
 What they fail to mention is the watered down diploma their students receive.
 They graduate more because there are more classes available.
 They cram eight classes into what was intended to be a six or seven period schedule.

-That being said, there are disadvantages to the traditional school scheduling that will be addressed in the next section.
+That being said, there are some disadvantages to the traditional school scheduling.

 Disadvantages of a Seven Period Day